openmobilityfoundation/mobility-data-specification/modes/car-share.md

 - `toll_transponder` (boolean, optional) - toll transponder for national/regional toll system
 - `phone_charger` (boolean, optional) - a place to charge your phone
 - `sunshade` (boolean, optional) - sunshade available (i.e. for windshield)
+- `cargo_volume_capacity` (integer, optional) - Cargo volume available in the vehicle, expressed in liters.
+For cars, it corresponds to the space between the boot floor, including the storage under the hatch, to the rear shelf in the trunk.
+- `cargo_load_capacity` (integer, optional) - The capacity of the vehicle cargo space (excluding passengers), expressed in kilograms.
+- `door_count` (integer, optional) - number of doors this vehicle type has
+- `wheel_count` (integer, optional) - number of wheels this vehicle type has
+- `air_conditioning` (boolean, optional) - vehicle has air conditioning
+- `gear_switch` (enum, optional) - one of `automatic`, `manual`
+- `convertible` (boolean, optional) - vehicle has a retractable roof
+- `cruise_control` (boolean, optional) - vehicle has a cruise control system
+- `navigation` (boolean, optional) - vehicle has a built-in navigation system

+Note many of these attributes come from fields in [GBFS vehicle_types](https://github.com/MobilityData/gbfs/blob/v2.3/gbfs.md#vehicle_typesjson).

 [Top][toc]